pixelstorm/coding_guidelines_custom_builds/README.md

 1. Query monitor (premium)
 1. Gravity Forms   (we have a premium license)
 1. Tablepress
+1. Timber
 1. Yoast
 1. Woocommerce

 # Custom Coding
 1. Prefix all functions with pxs_.
-1. Do provide comments for functions and templates.
+1. Provide comments for functions and templates.

 ### We adhere to wordpress best practices broadly defined here:

 http://codex.wordpress.org/working_with_wordpress  http://codex.wordpress.org/developer_documentation

-1. all code should be compatible with the latest version of wordpress.
+1. All code should be compatible with the latest version of wordpress.

-1. follow the wordpress coding standards.  http://codex.wordpress.org/wordpress_coding_standards
+1. Follow the wordpress coding standards.  http://codex.wordpress.org/wordpress_coding_standards

-1. data must be validated and sanitized on input and escaped on output.
+1. Data must be validated and sanitized on input and escaped on output.

-1. avoid direct calls to php scripts in your theme and do not try to load the wordpress environment on your own.
+1. Avoid direct calls to php scripts in your theme and do not try to load the wordpress environment on your own.

-1. ensure code will be both backward-compatible and future-proof using the wordpress core apis.
+1. Ensure code will be both backward-compatible and future-proof using the wordpress core apis.

-1. encapsulate all code within a theme and plugins – do not scatter scripts or other assets in other locations.
+1. Encapsulate all code within a theme and plugins – do not scatter scripts or other assets in other locations.

-1. use standard wordpress theme development practices. avoid overriding the native theming engine with a third party engine (e.g. mustache or smarty) or an unusual framework.
+1. Use standard wordpress theme development practices. avoid overriding the native theming engine with a third party engine (e.g. mustache or smarty) or an unusual framework.

-1. avoid modifying the server side page rendering based on visitor or other one off properties for unauthenticated visitors (this is imperative in environments with page caching enabled).
+1. Avoid modifying the server side page rendering based on visitor or other one off properties for unauthenticated visitors (this is imperative in environments with page caching enabled).

-1. avoid interacting with cookies on the server side. client side interaction (javascript) is fine.
+1. Avoid interacting with cookies on the server side. client side interaction (javascript) is fine.

-1. avoid direct interaction with database tables (sql queries). strongly avoid scripts that alter the database structure by, for example, adding or altering database fields, and creating new tables.
+1. Avoid direct interaction with database tables (sql queries). strongly avoid scripts that alter the database structure by, for example, adding or altering database fields, and creating new tables.

-1. clean up after yourself: remove unused files and directories and any unused code fragments or debugging comments.
+1. Clean up after yourself: remove unused files and directories and any unused code fragments or debugging comments.

-1. adhere to a consistent coding style.
+1. Adhere to a consistent coding style.

 *under no circumstances should you ever edit wordpress core files or plugin files directly. if you need to modify a plugin, hook from the theme’s functions.php file or create a custom plugin.